GovTechSG/seed-documentation/support/configuration-of-common-developer-cli-tools-with-cloudflare-warp-guide.md

 <!-- !> This documentation is obsolete.
 Refer to [SHIP-HATS documentation](https://docs.developer.tech.gov.sg/docs/ship-hats-docs/) for more details. -->

-# Configuration of common Developer CLI tools with Cloudflare WARP Guide
+# Configuration of Common Developer CLI tools with Cloudflare WARP Guide

 This article tells you how to configure the following common applications.